0x00Duke/clone_all_repo_from_organisation/README.md

-### But this will clone all the repositories of the organization where the script ran
+### But this will clone all the repositories of the organization where the script has been ran
-### If you want to make the scipt accessible from anywhere, you can do this:
+### If you want to make the script accessible from anywhere, you can do this:

 #### 1. Create a folder in your home directory: